The 5 S's for Soothing Babies

 4. The 4th S: Swing

 Life in the womb is very jiggly.
 (Imagine Baby bopping around the womb as Mom jaunts down the stairs!)
 While slow rocking is fine for keeping quiet babies calm, you need to use fast, tiny motions to soothe a crying infant mid-squawk.
 My patients call this movement the “Jell-O head jiggle.”
 To do it, always support the head/neck, keep your motions small, and move no more than 1 inch back and forth.
 I advise watching the DVD to make sure you get it right.
 (For the safety of your infant, never, ever shake your baby in anger or frustration.)

 Sucking is “the icing on the cake” of calming.
 Many fussy babies relax into a deep tranquility when they suck.
 Many babies calm easier with a pacifier.

 The 5 S’s technique only works when done exactly right.
 The calming reflex is just like the knee reflex: Hit one inch too high or low, and you’ll get no response, but hit the knee exactly right and, presto!
-If your little one doesn’t soothe with the S’s, watch the Happiest Baby DVD / Streaming Video again to get it down pat.
+If your little one doesn’t soothe with the 5 S’s, watch the Happiest Baby DVD/Streaming Video again to get it down pat.
 Or, check with your doctor to make sure illness isn’t preventing calming.

-How Do the 5 S’s Relate to Another Favorite S – Sleep?
+How The 5 S’s Relate to Another Favorite S—Sleep

-The keys to good sleep are swaddling and white noise.
-In another "Aha!" moment, I realized technology could assist parents with their 4th-trimester duties.
-So Happiest Baby invented SNOO, an innovative baby bed based on the 5 S’s that helps calm babies and ease them into sleep.
-Parents especially love when it quickly calms babies for those 2 a.m. wakings!
+In another "Aha!" moment, I realized technology could assist parents with their fourth-trimester duties and three out of the 5 S’s.
+So Happiest Baby invented SNOO, an innovative smart baby bassinet that’s based on the 5 S’s, offering safe swaddling, soothing white noise, and gentle rocking to help calm babies and ease them into sleep.
+Parents especially love when it quickly calms babies for those 2am wakings!